redwoodjs/redwoodjs-com-archive/cookbook/Serverfull_Hosting.md

 ### Linux server

-Your server should have a user for deploying the app with.
-It should be configured with a SSH key pair so you can easily SSH into it from your development environment.
-In this example this user is named `deploy`.
+Your server should have a user for deployment, which should be configured with an SSH key pair providing access to your production environment.
+In this example, the user is named `deploy`.

 ### Nginx